skletz/whoap/README.md

 *Action card to prevent collisions*

-> Half of the players must try to get the Kaisershiff to the other side of treacherous space while the others will do everything to destroy it.
+> Half of the players must try to get the Kaiserschiff to the other side of treacherous space while the others will do everything to destroy it.
 Find your team mates and stay away from the Asteroids!

 Play it [» Spontanbeschleunigung «](https://skletz.github.io/whoap/src)